-Many Americans associate travel with the open road and a need to drive between destinations.
+Many Americans associate domestic travel with the open road and a long road trip.
 Over Memorial Day 2017, AAA estimated over 34.6 million travelers drove over 50 miles from home as part of their vacation.
-For those 2.9 million who flew to their vacation spot, many of those itineraries included a rental car as part of their vacation as well.
+For the 2.9 million who flew to their vacation spot, many itineraries included a rental car as part of their vacation as well.

 Car rental agencies are a regular fixture at airports all around the world, each promising travelers deals on automobiles to take them far and wide.
 However, many of those deals evaporate quickly when car agencies add on a number of hidden and blatant charges to a traveler’s invoice.
 Fees and deposits for damages, cleaning, tolls and more can blow a budget up without any notice.

 Which rental car agencies should travelers avoid on their next trip?
 According to user ratings at the non-profit Consumer Reports and data from the 2016 J.D.
-Power North America Rental Car Satisfaction Study, smart travelers should think twice before renting from... the scammiest rental car companies in the United States.
+Power North America Rental Car Satisfaction Study, smart travelers should think twice before renting from the worst rental car... agencies in the United States.

 01 of 07